marilynwaldman/cuUnstructured/README.md

-##  Install Github and git
+##  Signup on Github and Git locally on your machine
 ##  Install Docker
-##  From your home directory get this repo
+##  From your home directory clone this repo.
+Open a terminal window and do the following:

 ````